Green Homes Grant Scheme

 If you are receiving benefits, the whole cost of improving the energy efficiency of your home could be paid for by the UK Government, up to a maximum amount of £10,000.

-For example, if a homeowner of a semi-detached or end-terrace property installed cavity wall and floor insulation, costing around £4,000, the homeowner would not have to pay anything– with the government paying £4,000.
+For example, if a homeowner of semi-detached or end-terrace properties installed cavity wall and floor insulation, costing around £4,000, the homeowner would not have to pay anything– with the government paying £4,000.

 Check your eligibility and the amount you may receive with Trusted Green Home.

 If you need any help or information about the scheme, please contact Heat Insulation Ltd via the available form.

 Below is a list of commonly asked questions in relation to Green Homes Grant Scheme.

 Vouchers will cover two-thirds of the cost of eligible improvements, up to a maximum government contribution of £5,000.
 If you, or someone in your household, receive certain benefits you may be eligible for a voucher covering 100% of the cost of the improvements.
 The maximum value of the voucher is £10,000.

 You cannot get the Green Homes Grant for newly built homes which have not been previously occupied.
 You may be eligible if you live in England and: - you own your own home (including long-leaseholders and shared ownership) - you own your own park home on a residential site (including Gypsy and Traveler sites) - you’re a residential landlord in the private or social rented sector (including local authorities and housing associations)